aws/aws-sdk-java-v2/services-custom/s3-event-notifications/README.md

 String jsonPretty = event.toJsonPretty();
 ```

+`GlacierEventData`, `ReplicationEventData`, `IntelligentTieringEventData` and `LifecycleEventData`
-Any null fields of the object will be serialized in json as `null`.
+will be excluded from the json if null.
+Any other null fields of the object will be
+serialized in the json as `null`.